 b.
 Taxpayers with undisputed tax debts

-These are taxpayers who acknowledge they owe the government tax but for whatever reasons they have not paid the principal tax, penalties and interest.
+These are taxpayers who acknowledge they owe the government tax, but for whatever reason, they have not paid the principal tax, penalties, and interest.

 The following are the steps you will follow:

-Step 1: Access i-Tax and re-check your debt status for all the tax types you are registered for.
+Step 1: Access i-Tax and re-check your debt status for all tax types for which you are registered.

-Step 2: Pay the total principal tax or apply for an instalment payment plan in the system-embedded payment plan agreement.
-The Amnesty will be granted automatically if you pay the principal taxes.
+Step 2: Pay the total principal tax or apply for an installment payment plan in the system-embedded payment plan agreement.
+The amnesty will be granted automatically if you pay the principal taxes.

 Step 3: If you apply to make the principal tax payments on an instalment basis, start making the payments according to the payment plan.